SimplexCC/sell-docs/source/includes/reference/_get-destination-crypto-address.md

 }
 ```

-> Simplex querying you for a destination crypto address for a specific transaction:
+> Example: Simplex querying you for a destination crypto address for a specific transaction:

 ```json
 {